Football in Australia: Media coverage

 There is a long history of television coverage of football in Australia.
 From 1957 to 2001, the Seven Network was the network for the Australian Football League.
 The only year that Seven was not the network for the league was in 1987 when the AFL was on the ABC.
 An exclusive deal was agreed upon by Seven in 1976 for a five-year deal worth A$3 million.
 Not all football television deals have been good.
 The deal made by Ten Network to the New South Wales Rugby League was worth considerably more, worth A$48 million for a five-year deal that also included broadcasting rights for the State of Origin and the Australia national rugby league team.
 This deal was terminated early because the network could not afford to pay out.
 The 1967 NSWRFL season's grand final became the first football grand final of any code to be televised live in Australia.
 The Nine Network had paid $5,000 for the broadcasting rights.
 Rugby league, which includes NRL, State of Origin and national team matches, had the highest aggregate television ratings of any sport in 2009 and 2010.
 Also, in a world first, the Nine Network broadcast free-to-air the first match of the 2010 State of Origin series live in 3D in New South Wales, Queensland and Victoria.

 There are few Australian films which incorporate Australia's football codes.
-When football is depicted, the primary codes presented are Australian Football and rugby.
+When football is depicted, the primary codes presented are Australian rules football and rugby.
 The sports often appear in the background in an attempt to make a film more authentically Australian.
 They include The Club.
 The film was based on a play produced in 1977, in Melbourne.
 It has been in the senior English syllabi for four Australian states for many years.
 The film was written by David Williamson, directed by Bruce Beresford and starring John Howard, Jack Thompson, Graham Kennedy and Frank Wilson.
 The Final Winter, released in 2007, is another Australian film incorporating football.
 It was directed by Brian Andrews and Jane Forrest and produced by Anthony Coffee, and Michelle Russell, while independently produced it is being distributed by Paramount Pictures.
 It was written by Matthew Nable who also starred as the lead role 'Grub' Henderson.
 The film, which earned praise from critics, focuses around Grub who is the captain of the Newtown Jets rugby league team in the early 1980s and his determination to stand for what rugby league traditionally stood for while dealing with his own identity crisis.
 Other Australian films incorporating football include Australian Rules and Footy Legends.